HookRace/hookrace-web/www/_posts/2015-01-01-what-is-special-about-nim.markdown

 }
 {% endhighlight %}

-## Compile to Javascript
+## Compile to JavaScript

-You can compile Nim to Javascript, instead of C, as well.
+You can [compile Nim to JavaScript](http://nim-lang.org/backends.html#the-javascript-target), instead of C, as well.
 This allows you to write the client as well as the server directly in Nim.
 Let's make a small visitor counter on the server that gets displayed in the browser.
 This is our `client.nim`:

 {% highlight nimrod %}
 import htmlgen, dom